Communist Party in Saudi Arabia

-The Communist Party in Saudi Arabia (الحزب الشيوعي في السعودية, al-Hizb al-Shuyu'i fi al-Sa'udiyah) was a political party in Saudi Arabia.
-It existed officially between 1975 and 1991.
+The Communist Party in Saudi Arabia (الحزب الشيوعي في السعودية, al-Hizb ash-Shuyu'i fi as-Sa'udiyah) was a political party in Saudi Arabia.

 History

 The Communist Party in Saudi Arabia (CPSA) was formed on August 31, 1975.
 It had its origins in the National Renewal Front which was founded on September 23, 1954 and transformed in the National Liberation Front on October 17, 1958.
 The NLF was part of the Arab National Liberation Front since 1963.
 The communists inside the NLF had a separate organization called the Organization of Saudi Communists (OSC).
 The groups were targeted by a wave of arrests between 1968 and 1969.
 The remainder of the NLF founded the CPSA in 1975.
 The party membership in 1975 was however very small, and is thought to have numbered as few as 30 members.
 The first secretary general of the CPSA was Mustafa Wahba, a son of Hafiz Wahba who was one of the advisors of King Abdulaziz.
 Mustafa Wahba used the alias Mahdi Habib in the post.
 He held the title until 1991 when the party was dissolved.